deskiziarecords/TRADE/magnet-market/rust/magnet-marker-rust.md

     Result Initialization: The result vector is initialized with NaN values using f64::NAN, which is the equivalent of NumPy's NaN in Rust.

-    Returning the Result: Finally, the function returns the result vector, which contains the computed extremum values aligned with the original input.
+    Returning the Result: Finally, the function returns the result vector, which contains the computed extremum values aligned with the original input.\

+---